Session 2: 2 July - 20 July 2018

-This course offers insight into key issues in the study of gender and conflict in the Middle East.
-The course provides a focus for students interested in women’s studies, feminism, sexuality and gender, while also offering a gendered approach to the study of conflict in the Middle East.
-Through lectures, readings, discussions and activities, the course will introduce key issues in relation to the gendered dynamics of participation, the legal responses to women, peace and security and nature of gendered insecurities, but will also cover other relevant issues such as representation, knowledge production and artistic productions.
-In highlighting important issues in the study of gender and conflict in the Middle East, the course aims to challenge prevailing stereotypes about women and gender in the region, while fostering critical reflection via the use of multimedia, in-depth case studies and cross disciplinary materials.
+This course offers insight into key issues in the study of gender, state and violence in the Middle East.
+The course provides a focus for students interested in feminism and masculinity studies, sexuality and gender, while also offering a gendered approach to the study of state-building and violence in the Middle East.
+Through lectures, readings, discussions and activities, the course will introduce key issues in relation to the gendered dynamics of participation, the legal responses to women and men, peace and security and nature of gendered insecurities, but will also cover other relevant issues such as representation, knowledge production and artistic productions.
+In highlighting important issues in the study of gender, state and violence in the Middle East, the course aims to challenge prevailing stereotypes about gender and its constructions of masculinities and femininities in the region, while fostering critical reflection via the use of multimedia, in-depth case studies and cross disciplinary materials.

 Students are usually able to obtain credits from their home institution and typically our courses receive 3 credits in the US system and 7.5 ECTS in the European system.
 If you intend to claim credits from your home institution, please check the requirements with them before you enrol.
 We will be happy to assist you in any way we can, however please be aware that the decision to award credits rests with your home institution.

 Assessment will be optional and will vary for each course.
 Participants will be provided with a certificate of attendance and transcripts will be available on request.

 You will also be able to enjoy our social programme, starting with a welcome party and an optional river cruise on the Thames for a small additional charge.
 Details about how to book will be communicated to you once you are registered.
 You will also receive discount codes for day trips and overnight tours with our partner International Friends.